 Would you know what to do if your family, friends or a bystander suffered a cardiac, breathing or first aid emergency?
 The right answer could help you save a life.
 With an emphasis on hands-on learning, a Red Cross First Aid/CPR/AED courses give you the skills to save a life.
 The Adult and Pediatric First Aid/CPR/AED course incorporates the latest science and teaches students to recognize and care for a variety of first aid emergencies such as burns, cuts, scrapes, sudden illnesses, head, neck, back injuries, heat and cold emergencies and how to respond to breathing and cardiac emergencies to help victims of any age – adults (about 12 years and older) and pediatric (infants and children up to 12 years of age).
 A digital certificate is issued upon successful course completion with anytime, anywhere access to certificate and training history.

 Get a taste of the college lifestyle at Georgetown University.
-Visit trendy Georgetown, tour the monuments of D.C. lit up at night and explore the Smithsonian and Zoo.
-Check out the International Spy Museum.
+Visit trendy Georgetown, and explore the Smithsonian Museums and the Zoo.
+Check out the monuments on an evening bike ride.
 Ride the Apocalypse at Six Flags America, the park’s newest roller coaster that travels at 55 mph, and then cool off at Hurricane Harbor in one of the world’s largest wave pools.
-Laugh it up at shear Madness, America’s Favorite Comedy Whodunit!
+Visit Baltimore and check out the National Aquarium.
 Cheer on the Washington Nationals at a baseball game (if they are in town on your program dates).

 There is no better place to stay than Georgetown University while visiting Washington D.C.
 Founded in 1789 and home to thousands of undergraduate and postgraduate students, the campus is within walking distance to Penn Quarter, Union Station and Capitol Hill.
 Overlooking the Potomac River, enjoy the contrasting contemporary and historic architecture the campus has to offer while being surrounded by trendy coffee shops and restaurants.

-At Westcoast Connection / 360° Student Travel nothing else comes first.
-From our extensive trip planning department through our management team and our front line leaders, it is our single biggest priority!
+At Westcoast Connection nothing else comes first.
+From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.

 Once you are on your trip, you will have sensitive leaders that are caring, approachable and always there for you.
 Your Trip Director and Trip Leaders are people with incredible backgrounds including teachers, guitar players, IRONMAN triathletes, SCUBA divers, volunteers, and so much more.